deors/workshop-github/README.md

 This workshop is not intended as a step-by-step guide, but more like a do-it-yourself with the guidance of workshop facilitators and the extensive and fantastic GitHub documentation to help participants to find what they need to complete every step.

-The repository will also contain a simple yet exemplar .Net Core application with some basic CI workflows to help participants to review pull requests and to assess whether the code keeps working after changes.
-It will also contain some exemplar issue forms for typical contributions such as reporting a bug or contributing with code (e.g., for external collaborators).
+The repository will also point to a simple yet exemplar .Net Core application with some basic CI workflows to help participants to review pull requests and to assess whether the code keeps working after changes.
+The actual repository can be any, as the different roleplays are not coupled to it.
+Therefore, feel free to explore and choose any other repository that is to your liking, or even start from scratch if you'd prefer the extra challenge.

+The repository also contains some exemplar issue forms for typical contributions such as reporting a bug or contributing with code (e.g., for external collaborators).
+They are not mandatory to follow, and participants may decide to leverage other or none when agreeing to their collaborative workflow.

 ## Workshop Step 1: General description of GitHub

 Contents:

 - What is GitHub.
-- Brief description of differences between GitHub.com (personal and organizations) and GitHub Enterprise.
+- Brief description and differences between GitHub.com (personal and organizations) and GitHub Enterprise.
 - How to work with GitHub: GitHub.com web interface, Git CLI, GitHub CLI, GitHub Mobile app, GitHub Desktop.
 - ```Roleplay 1.1```: Navigate through GitHub.com and locate the workshop repository.
 - ```Roleplay 1.2 (Optional)```: Install GitHub Mobile app on your phone and/or GitHub Desktop on your workstation/laptop.